 The Euro (symbol: €) became the official Austrian currency on January 1st, 2002.
 One Euro is made up of 100 cents.

-The currency is, of course, shared with numerous other European countries: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, Lithuania.
+The Euro currency is, of course, shared with numerous other European countries: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, and Lithuania.

 You’ll still hear people using the Schilling in conversation, especially older folk.
 However, the transition to the Euro went relatively smoothly, though it wasn’t helped by an exchange rate of 13.7603 Schillings to 1 Euro.
 People simply don’t have the right number of fingers for that calculation.